cesare-corrado/PDEnsorflow/PDEnsorflow/gpuSolve/entities/README.md

 To load fibers, use the function `load_fiber_direction`.
 The function internally build the 6 entries `a_i a_j` of the tensor that are used in the Laplace operator.

 To access the tensor of `a_i a_j`, use the get function `fibtensor()`.

+## Triangulation
+This class implements the handler for triangulations (Finite Elements/Volumes Meshes).
+It gathers information on:
+* The coordinates of the mesh vertices
+* The Element types, region IDs and connectivity
+* The fibres directions
+A python dict contains all the element types thst belong to the mesh (thus, it can handle hybrid meshes).
+The function `readMesh(fsuffix)` reads meshes in Carp format.